o3o/bindbc-raylib/README.md

 # bindbc-raylib
-This project provides both static (WIP) and dynamic bindings to the [raylib](https://www.raylib.com/)a simple and easy-to-use library to enjoy videogames programming and [raygui](https://github.com/raysan5/raygui) a simple and easy-to-use immediate-mode-gui library.
+This project provides both static (WIP) and dynamic bindings to the [raylib](https://www.raylib.com/) _a simple and easy-to-use library to enjoy videogames programming_ and [raygui](https://github.com/raysan5/raygui) _a simple and easy-to-use immediate-mode-gui library_.

 ## Compile raylib source code
 You can only compile raylib or also include support for raygui.
-In the following examples we use `~/cc/raylib` for raylib source code, `~/cc/raygui` for raygui source code and `~/d/bindbc-raylib` for bindbc-raylib source coe.
+In the following examples we use `~/cc/raylib` for raylib source code, `~/cc/raygui` for raygui source code and `~/d/bindbc-raylib` for bindbc-raylib source code.

 ### Compile only raylib